 All signings must be done in front of notary, and your state or county may require additional witnesses as well.
 For property sales, this is normally done at closing with the escrow agent.

 Filing the deed in the county public records is required to protect the transaction and the new owner.
 The office that manages this is usually located in the county courthouse.
-Common names for this office include the County Clerk’s Office, County Recorder’s Office, Land Registry Office, or Register of Deeds.
+Common names for this office include the County Clerk’s Office, Land Registry Office, County Recorder’s Office, or Register of Deeds.
 There is often a small fee per page filed.
 The clerk will normally stamp the deed, make a copy, and give the original deed back to you.